 About the Club

 Make reading a part of your children’s lives by encouraging them to read for fun.
-Allow kids to choose what to read, have ready access to books in your home, and demonstrate good reading behaviour yourself so you can become a family of readers.
+Allow kids to choose what to read, have ready access to books in your home, visit the public library, and demonstrate good reading behaviour yourself so you can become a family of readers.

 Literacy for pre-readers (ages 0-5)

-- Play: Your child learns about the world through play, which helps them understand stories.
+- Play: Kids learn about the world through play, which helps them understand stories

-- Read: Shared reading is the most effective way to help your child become a good reader.
+- Read: Shared reading is the most effective way to help kids become good readers

 For a list of resources and activity ideas based around these skills, visit earlylit.net.
 Practise these activities every day to build language skills and help your child become a reader!